PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ```

 ### Foothold
-Unlike the first attack I knew this windows shell was extremely limited, and my first priority was to try to egress credentials so that I could escalate to a more stable access point.
+Unlike the first attack I knew this windows shell was extremely limited, and my first priority was to try to egress credentials so that I could escalate to a more stable point of access.

 ```
 C:\Windows\system32>net user